DeanLemans/deanlemans.github.io/content/00-raw/00_00-clippings/Ideas for my note-taking workflow ¶.md

 [Stiegler-Aufklarung\_Philosophical\_Engineering.md:20](https://www.edwinwenink.xyz/zettelkasten/stiegler-aufklarung_philosophical_engineering/)

-TODO convert this in a blog post “A Convention for Combining Vim and Markdown File Linking”
+TODO convert this in a blog post "A Convention for Combining Vim and Markdown File Linking"

 ## Unique IDs and Timestamps